Decipher/mentions/README.txt

 // $Id$

-The Mentions module offers Twitter like functionality, recording all references to a user's username - using the [@username] or [@#uid] filter format - in all Nodes and Comments, providing a centralized page to track all mentions.
+The Mentions module offers Twitter like functionality, recording all references to a user's username - using the [@username] or [@#uid] filter format - from various locations, providing a centralized page to track all mentions.

 Mentions was written and is maintained by Stuart Clark (deciphered).
 - http://stuar.tc/lark